Do large reports multiply quota through panel fanout?

 No. Successful login, post-login operations, payment flows, dashboard activity, and websocket control traffic are kept out of the reporting pipeline.

 Syndu exposes a dimensional risk surface across network entities and geography: ip address, subnet, ISP, ASN, organization, city, region, and country.
+That same dimensional graph powers the Risk API, MCP tools, and the memory loop that preserves the resulting decisions.

 This is a custom alert message.